 - Young with Meaningful Potential to Generate Wealth: Our clients are, on average, 34 years old and generally high earning.
-44.7% of our clients work in internet, information technology or financial services industries.
+45.2% of our clients work in internet, information technology or finance.
 Our paying clients rapidly grow their account balances over time.
-Our total client asset balance increased from HK\$15.5 billion as of December 31, 2016 to HK\$44.4 billion (US\$ 5.7 billion) as of December 31, 2017, and further increased to HK\$54.2 billion (US\$ 6.9 billion) as of September 30, 2018, highlighting the organic tailwinds behind our established client base.
+In 2017, the account balance of our average paying client increased by 26.7% from 2016, with an average account balance of HK\$554,379 (US\$70,958) highlighting the organic tailwinds behind our established client base.
 We expect our clients, given their youth and trajectory, to continue generating wealth well into the future, growing their account balances with us over time. - Active and Loyal: Our client base is deeply engaged.
-In September 2018, our users who were active on a daily basis spent an average of 26 minutes per trading day through our Futu Niuniu platform on our mobile application.
-Our client base is active.
-Among clients who traded during the nine months ended September 30, 2018, each client, on average, executed over 162 trades with a total trading volume of HK\$6.2 million (US\$0.8 million) during the period.
-Finally, our client base is loyal; we retained over 95% of our paying client base on a quarterly basis in 2016 and have retained over 97% of our paying client base on a quarterly basis since the beginning of 2017.
-Each of these metrics improved meaningfully versus the prior year, driving revenues which are recurring-like in nature and creating viability which supports our strategic planning. - Rapidly Growing: Through our Futu NiuNiu application we had 5.3 million users, of which over 457,000 were registered clients and over 124,000 were paying clients as of September 30, 2018.
-As of September 30, 2018, the numbers of our users, registered clients and paying clients grew 45.1%, 106.7% and 98.4%, respectively, as compared to the same as of September 30, 2017, demonstrating our ability to retain and attract users and clients as well as to convert our users to clients.
-We expect the strong growth of our client base to continue through conversion of our user base and our well-established user and client acquisition channels, including online and offline marketing and promotional channels, word-of-mouth referral and our corporate services.
+In June 2018, our average daily user spent 26 minutes on our mobile application per day.
+Our client base is active; on average, our client who traded in 2017 executed over 180 trades with a total trading volume of HK\$7.7 million (US\$1.0 million).
+Finally, our client base is loyal; we retained over 97% of our client base on a quarterly basis in 2017.
+Each of these metrics improved meaningfully versus the prior year, driving revenues which are recurring-like in nature and creating viability which supports our strategic planning. - Rapidly Growing: Through our Futu NiuNiu application we had 4.8 million users, of which over 373,000 were registered clients and over 109,000 were paying clients as of June 30, 2018.
+As of December 31, 2017, the numbers of our users, registered clients and paying clients grew 22.3%, 93.2% and 125.8%, respectively, as compared to the same as of December 31, 2016, demonstrating our ability to retain and attract users and clients as well as to convert our users to clients.
+We expect the strong growth of our client base to continue through conversion of our user base and our well-established user and client acquisition channels, including organic growth, direct marketing through digital channels, our corporate services and offline advertising.